shotahorii/japan-destinations/README.md

 - [Place] Hakata (博多):
 - [Place]

-## Must-Do List
+# 2. Must-Eat List
-- Eat Ramen: Any ramen restaurant is fine, but Ichiran (一蘭) is quite popular and very tasty.
+- Ramen (ラーメン): Any ramen restaurant is fine, but Ichiran (一蘭) is quite popular and very tasty.
-- Eat Sushi in authentic sushi restaurant: You're in Japan, you must eat the real sushi.
+- Sushi (寿司) in authentic sushi restaurant: You're in Japan, you must eat the real sushi.
-- Or eat Sushi in conveyor belt sushi restaurant (especially hi-tech one is fun): Not as tasty as authentic one, but still very good.
+- Or Sushi in conveyor belt sushi restaurant (especially hi-tech one is fun): Not as tasty as authentic one, but still very good.
 And some conveyor belt sushi restaurants are very creative and hi-tech.
-- Eat in Izakaya restaurant: Izakaya is a Japanese tapas-style restaurant/bar.
+- Izakaya (居酒屋) food: Izakaya is a Japanese tapas-style restaurant/bar.
 Millions of Izakayas in any cities in Japan.
-- Try some Onigiri (おにぎり), Japanese rice ball in convenience stores.
+- Onigiri (おにぎり): Japanese rice ball in convenience stores.
 We eat Onigiri for lunch instead of sandwich.
-- Try some Japanese snacks and sweets from convenience stores.
-Japanese snacks are quite different from ones in Europe, and very tasty (for me).
+- Japanese snacks and sweets from convenience stores: Japanese snacks are quite different from ones in Europe, and very tasty (for me).
+- Japanese curry (カレー): Japanese curry is completely different from Indian/Thai curry.
+And most of "Japanese curry" in Japanese restaurants outside of Japan (in my experience) are quite different from what we eat in Japan.
+Many restaurants have Curry in their menu in Japan, and there are some chain restaurants specialised in Curry, such as Coco Ichiban (CoCo壱番屋), which is in everywhere in Tokyo.

+# 3. Must-Do List
+- Stay in Ryokan (旅館), Japanese traditional hotel, at least one night in your trip.
+Staying in Ryokan is quite